KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/eating_light_conscious_nourishment.md

 It is a constant reminder:
 You are not separate.

 There is no act more ordinary— and none more sacred.

 In every bite, an ancient sacrament is enacted: the One merges with itself.

 For a long time, I believed eating was about rules— right or wrong, good or bad.
 But the truth is:
 it is about relationship.
 Every meal is a meeting with life itself.

-The Akram teaching says:
-“Do not eat beings with more than one sense.”
-And that simple sentence is less moral than metaphysical.
-It reminds us:
-Every consciousness feels pain once it believes it is separate.
-So when we eat, we are invited to remember:
-Nothing is truly separate.
-That which we take into ourselves returns to its self—through us.

 Meat that dies in fear
 carries the frequency of separation.